SCPS Courses (9 credit hours)

 CPST 200 prepares newly admitted SCPS students for success at Loyola.
 During this course students will map out a plan to graduation, explore their non-traditional credit options, complete writing intensive assignments preparing them for writing in future classes, and receive a thorough exposure to university resources.

-CPST 201 Professional Identity and Development
+CPST 201 Civic Identity and Development

 CPST 397 Capstone